ppgcourseUB/ppgcourse2024_week1/Maximum_Likelihood.JESUS_LOZANO/Readme.md

 `iqtree -t PREVIOUS_TREE -s 50_genes.fa -m MODEL --scfl 100 --prefix site_concordance -nt 8`

+You can check sCF values in the labels at the nodes of the tree

 >- **Do bootstrap values and sCF agree?
 Why?**